annedorko/twist/README.md

 Twist's current typographic baseline is [Devin Hunt's typebase.css](https://github.com/devinhunt/typebase.css/blob/master/src/typebase.sass).

+### Future Features

-### Future Features: Material Design Mixins, Automated Theme Builds, and beyond
+#### Material Design Mixins, Automated Theme Builds, and beyond

 For the sake of getting this project off the ground, I'm launching without a few of the basics I'm looking at incorporating in the future.
 These being:

+* Some more basic templating included
+* Default supports for the basics that should really come baked in with every theme
-– Material Design mixins for shadows, forms, and buttons – Automated Theme Builds from the command line
+* Material Design mixins for shadows, forms, and buttons
+* Automated theme builds from the command line

+...what do you want to see?

 ## Getting Started